Diffusion-based Image Translation using Disentangled Style and Content Representation: Proposed Method

 As previously mentioned, the main objective of image translation is maintaining the content structure between output and the input image, while guiding the output to follow semantic of target condition.
 Existing methods \citep{flexit,diffusionclip} use pixel-wise loss or the perceptual loss for the content preservation.
 However, the pixel space does not explicitly discriminate content and semantic components: too strong pixel loss hinders the semantic change of output, whereas weak pixel loss alters the structural component along with semantic changes.
 To address the problem, we need to separately process the semantic and structure information of the image.

-Recently, \cite{splice} demonstrated successful disentanglement of both components using a pre-trained DINO ViT \citep{dino}.
+Recently, \citep{splice} demonstrated successful disentanglement of both components using a pre-trained DINO ViT \citep{dino}.
 They showed that in ViT, the keys $k^l$ of multi-head self attention (MSA) layer contain structure information, and [CLS] token of last layer contains the semantic information.
 With above features, they proposed a loss for maintaining structure between input and network output with matching the self similarity matrix $S^l$ of the keys, which can be represented in the following form for our problem:

 where $k_i^l(\x)$ and $k_j^l(\x)$ indicate $i,j$th key in the $l$-th MSA layer extracted from ViT with image $\x$.
 The self-similarity loss can maintain the content information between input and output, but we found that only using this loss results in a weak regularization in our DDPM framework.
-Since the key $k_i$ contains the spatial information corresponding the $i$-th patch location, we therefore use additional regularization with contrastive learning as shown in Fig.~\ref{fig:fig_method}(a).
-Specifically, leveraging the idea of patch-wise contrastive loss (\cite{cut}), we define the infoNCE loss using the DINO ViT keys:
+Since the key $k_i$ contains the spatial information corresponding the $i$-th patch location, we use additional regularization with contrastive learning as shown in Fig.~\ref{fig:fig_method}(a), inspired by the idea of using both of relation consistency and contrastive learning\citep{HnegSRC}.
+Specifically, leveraging the idea of patch contrastive loss \citep{cut}, we define the infoNCE loss using the DINO ViT keys:

 where $\tau$ is temperature, and $\mathrm{sim}(\cdot,\cdot)$ represents the normalized cosine similarity.
 With this loss, we regularize the key of same positions to have closer distance, while maximizing the distances between the keys at different positions.